ianishyadav103/leadzen_assigment/Readme.md

 ### :arrow_forward:Web-based To-Do List Application
-#### This is a simple web-based to-do list application that allows users to add, delete, and mark tasks as completed.
+#### &emsp;This is a simple web-based to-do list application that allows users to add, delete, and mark tasks as completed.
-#### Includes user authentication.
+#### &emsp;Includes user authentication.
-#### Server-side verification only for the signup form.
+#### &emsp;Server-side verification only for the signup form.

 ### :arrow_forward:Weather App
-#### Basic python program to fetch and display weather information to the user
+#### &emsp;Basic python program to fetch and display weather information to the user

 ### :arrow_forward:Expense Tracker
-#### Basic python program to manage daily expenses using json file and plotting them based on category.
+#### &emsp;Basic python program to manage daily expenses using json file and plotting them based on category.